Restoring gauge invariance in conventional fluctuation corrections to a superconductor: Introduction

-Previous functional-based approaches~\cite{Svidzinskii1971,SvidzinskiiBook} to studying fluctuation phenomena derived only the AL contribution.
+The initial functional-based approaches~\cite{Svidzinskii_1971,SvidzinskiiBook} to studying fluctuation phenomena derived only the AL contribution.
 More recent treatments have gone beyond the pioneering work of Svidzinskii and incorporated varying degrees of additional complexity.
 In this regard, in Ref.~\cite{Taylor_2006} the superfluid density was calculated at the Gaussian level, and it was noted that there is an AL contribution.
 The full gauge-invariant response at the Gaussian level was derived in Ref.~\cite{Anderson_2016}, and it was shown how to correctly treat collective modes by consistently solving the saddle-point condition.
-In Ref.~\cite{Fanfarillo_2012} the diamagnetic susceptibility and paraconductivity for the AL diagram were derived, with the addition of incorporating all three channels~\textendash Cooper, exchange, and density, in the Hubbard-Stratonovich decomposition.
-This small sample of literature demonstrates successful applications of functional-integration techniques to a range of diverse physical phenomena.
+In Ref.~\cite{Fanfarillo_2012} the diamagnetic susceptibility and paraconductivity for the AL diagram were derived, with the addition of incorporating a multichannel Hubbard-Stratonovich decomposition.
+Finally, we note that by using the fluctuation formalism the inclusion of disordered interactions~\cite{Finkelstein_2012,Fiegelman_2018,Skvortsov_2018}, for both strong and weak disorder strengths, has also successfully been accomplished.

-Some extensions beyond the original fluctuation theory include the Lawrence-Doniach model for layered superconductors~\cite{VarlamovBook,Rosenstein_2014}, and systems with either strong disorder~\cite{Fiegelman_2018,Skvortsov_2018} or strong interactions due to preformed pairs~\cite{Patton_1971,Chen_2005, Geshkenbein_1997}.
-On the experimental side there have been many exciting results which will hopefully address what is the most appropriate fluctuation theory for the cuprates.
-Indeed, experiments have found an anomalously large diamagnetic susceptibility~\cite{Varlamov_2003,Ong2010} and Nernst coefficient~\cite{Ong2006,Taillefer_2018} above the phase transition temperature $T_{c}$.
-Hall resistance measurements~\cite{Samoilov_1994, Ott_1998,Taillefer_2016}, with its concomitant sign change near $T_{c}$ in the low doping limit, have also garnered a lot of interest.
-These experiments all provide crucial litmus tests for any proposed theory purporting to explain the normal-state response of high-$T_{c}$ materials.

 The structure of the paper is as follows: Sec.~(\ref{sec:Fluctuation_Action}) introduces the Hubbard-Stratonovich transformation and constructs the Gaussian-level fluctuation action.
-The EM response is then computed in Sec.~({\ref{sec:EM_response}) and all the fluctuation diagrams are derived.
-The proofs of both gauge invariance and the absence of the Meissner effect are also given.
-Finally, in Sec.~(\ref{sec:Conclusion}) the conclusion is presented.
+The EM response is then computed in Sec.~({\ref{sec:EM_response}) and all the fluctuation diagrams are derived, with the proofs of both gauge invariance and the absence of the Meissner effect also given.
+The electrical conductivity is discussed in Sec.~({\ref{sec:Conductivity}), and finally, in Sec.~(\ref{sec:Conclusion}), the conclusion is presented.